Ibarra, Roberto: KLYY/KSYY/KVYY, 1999-2000. Roberto left his programming duties at "Viva 107.1" at the Big City trimulcast in the summer of 2000.

 Illes, Bob: KUSC, 1968-72.
 A Los Angeles native, Bob worked at KUSC while a student.
 He hosted NewsThing, and the Saturday night DimeBag Show.
 With Jim Stein, Bob co-hosted the Stein & Illes Show heard Saturday nights from 1969 to 1972.
 Bob and Jim went on to a network TV writing/producing partnership for 25 years, winning 2 Emmys (Carol Burnett, Lily Tomlin).
 They revived their radio show at KIEV/870 in 1992.
 Bob hosted a new show “Funny is Money” on Shokus Internet Radio in the late 2000s.

 IMPEMBA, Mario: KMPC/KRLA/KLAC, 1995-2001.
 Mario was the color commentator for the Anaheim Angels.
-The 2013 season will be his 12th with the Detroit Tigers.
+He went on to a successful run with the Detroit Tigers.

 He got his radio start at the campus station at Michigan State.
 “I was more interested in writing, but I didn’t react well to deadlines.
 At Michigan State I saw a flyer advertising opportunities to work for the campus radio network, so I jumped at the chance to get some experience.”